jenpennen/git-basics/README.md

 ## How to Contribute

 Please don't.
-If you fix things, it will ruin the mystique of my unpolished Git skills. _But_ if you insist, submit a PR with the subject: You Git This Wrong, Let Me Help.
+If you fix things, it will ruin the mystique of my unpolished Git skills. _But_ if you insist, submit a PR with the subject: `You Git This Wrong, Let Me Help`.
 I will either:

 - Accept it and pretend I did it all along.
 - Ignore it and go back to merging conflicts I created myself.

 ## License

 There is no license.
-It's not that serious.
+It's not that serious. &#9786;